namkoong-lab/robustopt/README.md

 # RobustOpt

-Code for solving robust stochastic---or, distributionally robust---optimization problems with f-divergences.
+Code for solving robust stochastic---or distributionally robust---optimization problems with f-divergences.

 ## Efficient computation of full-batch gradient for the robust loss